 - 1. Time limit for commencement of development

 - 2. PDRs removal

 - 3. Historic building recording

 - 4. Highways condition(s)

 - 5. Structural planting

 - 6. Boundary walls details

 - 7. Hours of construction restriction

 - 8. Materials to be submitted and agreed

 - 9. External lighting supports details to be agreed

+- 10. No development until remaining bat survey work has been agreed and completed

-- 10. Approved plans specified
+- 11. Approved plans specified